CSLewin/NeonSunset/NEON SUNET.md

 - 3x the cost of a weapon to integrate it into cyberware.
 Ammunition is 1/10th this increased cost.
   - Weapons with a Conceal of "Coat" or "N/A" can't be hidden--they're simply too large, and will be apparent even to casual observers.
   - Integrated weapons are illegal and will be removed if the perpetrator is captured alive.
 - 3x the cost of armor to integrate it into skin.
-Dermal armor degrades and heals like standard armor.
+Dermal armor degrades and self-repairs like standard armor.

 Entirely new organs (culture drug glands)?
 Limb/organ cloning?
 Full clone replacements?